Find AI claim substantiation tools and buyer checklists

 Numeric accuracy, benchmark scope, false positive / false negative rates for AI detection tools.

-AI support agent resolution and accuracy claims
+AI customer support agent accuracy claims

 Resolution-rate, deflection, hallucination, handoff, and accuracy wording on support-agent pages, with buyer evidence questions.